RogueRope/docs/content/docs/faq/filming-and-photography.md

 If you want to make a picture of someone where identifiable parts are in the background, feel free to do so, but just don't publish them.
 Take extra care in regards to social media, you might think it's fun to have a pseudo-anonymous Insta, FB, YouTube or Twitter account, but when you publish a picture, often more is uploaded than you might assume.

-## Can I Fly my Drone at Rogue Rope Camp?
+## Can I Fly my Drone at Rogue Rope Winter?

 Yes, but respect relevant laws and be cool.